-See Figure 1, Logic Diagram, and Table 1, Signal Names, for a brief overview of the signals connected to this device.
+See Figure 2., Logic Diagram, and Table 1., Signal Names, for a brief overview of the signals connected to this device.

-Address Inputs (A0-A18).
+Address Inputs (A0-A15).
 The Address Inputs select the cells in the memory array to access during Bus Read operations.
 During Bus Write operations they control the commands sent to the Command Interface of the internal state machine.

-Data Inputs/Outputs (DQ0-DQ7).
+Data Inputs/Outputs (DQ0-DQ15).
 The Data Inputs/Outputs output the data stored at the selected address during a Bus Read operation.
-During Bus Write operations they represent the commands sent to the Command Interface of the internal state machine.
+During Bus Write operations DQ0-DQ7 represent the commands sent to the Command Interface of the internal state machine; the Command Interface does not use DQ8-DQ15 to decode the commands.

-Chip Enable ($\overline{\mathbf{E}}$).
-The Chip Enable, $\overline{\mathbf{E}}$, activates the memory, allowing Bus Read and Bus Write operations to be performed.
+Chip Enable (E).
+The Chip Enable, E, activates the memory, allowing Bus Read and Bus Write operations to be performed.
 When Chip Enable is High, V{IH} , all other pins are ignored.

-Output Enable (\overline{G}).
-The Output Enable, \overline{G} , controls the Bus Read operation of the memory.
+Output Enable (G).
+The Output Enable, G, controls the Bus Read operation of the memory.

-Write Enable (\overline{W}).
+Write Enable (W).
 The Write Enable, \overline{W} , controls the Bus Write operation of the memory's Command Interface.